The Vaccine Debate

-- Hepatitis B Vaccine: What You Need To Know
+- Rotavirus Vaccine: What You Need to Know

 Childhood immunizations have been hailed as one of the most significant public health advances in medical history.
 Thanks to vaccines, most children and teens today may never even have heard of, let alone experienced, such afflictions of earlier generations as polio, smallpox, measles and mumps.

 While the general consensus is that vaccines are here to stay, critics of childhood vaccination say there’s a hidden side of the common practice that might make parents think twice before letting a doctor inject their child.
 What are the issues driving the vaccine debate, and what do parents need to know before deciding for themselves whether vaccines hurt or help?

 Vaccines work by introducing a weakened or deactivated form of a disease into the body.
 The immune system then recognizes and destroys the foreign agent, and “remembers” it so that if that the person is exposed to that disease again, the immune system can neutralize the threat before it takes hold.